skip to content

 Publications

-Reorienting Knowledge About Structural Systems of Violence in Sharon Dodua Otoo’s Adas Raum and Antje Rávik Strubel’s Blaue Frau, in: Re-writing Identities in Contemporary Germany: Radical Diversity and Literary Intervention, edited by Selma Rezgui, Laura Marie Sturtz, and Tara Talwar Windsor, Camden House Publishing (forthcoming 2024).
+Reorienting Knowledge of Structural Systems of Violence in Sharon Dodua Otoo’s Adas Raum and Antje Rávik Strubel’s Blaue Frau, in: Rewriting Identities in Contemporary Germany.
+Radical Diversity and Literary Interventions, edited by Selma Rezgui, Laura Marie Sturtz, and Tara Talwar Windsor, Boydell & Brewer, 2024: 187-208.

 Other activities and roles